 Cavaliers are known for their beautiful coats.
-You want to keep your Cavalier looking his best, but do you wonder whether a haircut or a shave for the summer is a good idea?
+You want to keep your Cavalier looking his best, but is a haircut or a shave for the summer really a good idea?

 It’s a No-No for Show Dogs!